Adding Command Tutorial¶

 - Define a class method

-Below is an example how this all could look:
+Below is an example how this all could look for the echo command:

 # file mygame/commands/command.py #[...] from evennia import default_cmds class CmdEcho(default_cmds.MuxCommand): """ Simple command example Usage: echo [text] This command simply echoes text back to the caller. """ key = "echo" def func(self): "This actually does things" if not self.args: self.caller.msg("You didn't enter anything!") else: self.caller.msg("You gave the string: '%s'" % self.args)